Salvation by Love, through Love.

 Salvation by love is a way of saying that we are saved by the love of God through the love of the Messiah Jesus.
 Believers return His love with love from their whole heart, mind and strength.
 We are those who keep the commandments of God as the New Covenant stipulates and hold to the testimony of Jesus.
 We eat His Body and drink His Blood meaning reading and doing the whole Word of God (John 6:52-58) "If you keep My commandments, you will abide in My love; just as I have kept My Father's commandments and abide in His love."
 (John 15:10 NASB95)

-We've been using Facebook for daily updates and information.
-But they are gaining a notorious reputation for blocking or removing content that they don't like.
-Frequently, that content is Christian.
-So to get ahead of the game, we started our own blog which will also post to Facebook and other places.
-This is much better because we have the control, you can search and comment, and it's our own little corner that the Facebook Gestapo can't touch.
+We are not using Facebook anymore.
+Too many privacy violations, too many glitches, not enough benefit.
+Future posts will be to our own blog.
+This is much better because we have the control, you can search and comment, and it's our own little corner of the web.
 So click on over and let us know what you're thinking.

-is a wonderfully refreshing and down to earth description of our Christian faith right where the rubber meets the road.
+"Whole Bible Christianity is a wonderfully refreshing and down to earth description of our Christian faith right where the rubber meets the road.
 I commend it for all who want to have an enjoyable time thinking through what the Word of God has to say on a multitude of everyday topics.
 It is strong on the Word and that is what we need to end the famine of the word of God in our times."
-Walter C. Kaiser, Jr.
+Quote from Walter C. Kaiser, Jr.

 NEXT BIBLE FEASTS: